June 6, 2007

 Chapter 20: Last Hope

 We travelled the rest of the way to Rausten Court.
-Many of us, including myself, sat despondant and dispairing at the welcome feast and the socializing after.
+Many of us, including me, sat despondant and dispairing at the welcome feast and the socializing after.
 I was extremely grateful when L’Arachel suggested to her uncle that we retire to bed early.

 In her room, I tried to discuss Lyon again, but found no more or new hope.